roblesch/roblesch.github.io/_posts/2022-02-08-multiple-importance.md

 ### Advantages of Monte Carlo Methods

 This process for estimating $$\pi$$ is an example of [Monte Carlo Integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration).
 Monte Carlo methods are helpful when integrals are difficult to calculate directly.
-We can use Monte Carlo methods to approximate the value of integrals with high dimensions or whose underlying functions are not known precisely.
+Monte Carlo methods can be used to approximate the value of integrals with high dimensions or whose underlying functions are not known precisely.
 Monte Carlo methods are useful in solving the Light Transport problem since light transport can be formulated as an integral over transport paths (Veach 8), and the high dimensionality is poorly suited to numerical methods.

 Other mathematical advantages to Monte Carlo methods include convergence in $$O(N^{-1/2})$$ (*Veach 2.4.1*), generalization to domains that are not well-suited to analytical solutions (*Veach 2.4*) and application to integrands with singularities (*Veach 2.4*).